Alex Kirilloff Player Props: Twins vs. Blue Jays

 Alex Kirilloff At The Plate

-- Kirilloff is hitting .283 with three doubles, three home runs and six walks.
+- Kirilloff is hitting .273 with three doubles, three home runs and seven walks.

-- In four games this season (23.5%), he has scored, including multiple runs twice.
+- In five games this season (27.8%), he has scored, including multiple runs twice.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.